Vadim Boreț

-Vadim Boreț (born 5 September 1976) is a Moldovan professional football manager and former footballer.
+Vadim Boreț (born 5 September 1976) is a Moldovan professional football manager and former player.

-Boreț started his career at Zimbru Chişinău before moved to Transnistria for FC Sheriff Tiraspol.
+Boreț started his career at Zimbru Chişinău before moved to Transnistria for Sheriff Tiraspol.

 In January 2005, he moved to Polish side Dyskobolia on loan.
-He also on loan at FC Tiraspol in the second half of 2003–04 season.
+He also on loan at Tiraspol in the second half of 2003–04 season.
 In summer 2005, he tried his luck to move to Neftchi Baku.

 International career

 He played 5 games for Moldova in 2006 FIFA World Cup qualifying.
 He was also a member of the team that participated in the 2002 FIFA World Cup qualifying and UEFA Euro 2004 qualifying campaigns.

 He played his last match against Lithuania, on 16 August 2006, a friendly match, having made a total of 42 international appearances.